Best Fishing Reels In 2021

 Now, back to a fishing reel with a bit more muscle.
 The Burning Shark Trolling Reel is designed with ocean fishing in mind.
 You can be targeting groupers, sea bass, and salmon and have some power to spare.
 It’s got a line capacity of 430yds/20lbs or 320yds/25lbs, which makes it perfect for deep-sea fishing.

 Everything about the construction is high-quality and is made out of either aluminum or stainless steel.
-Even the handle is made out of metal and not rubber like most reels, which is really a matter of preference because it could become slippery if it gets wet.
+Even the handle is made out of metal and not a rubber like most reels, which is really a matter of preference because it could become slippery if it gets wet.
 The CNC aluminum spool gives a pretty smooth casting and retrieval that you can barely hear.

 4.1:1 gear ratio